updated

 The dogs, Ama and Susie, are real charmers and balls of happy energy, they will fall in love with you in a matter of minutes.

 I tend to be a quiet person.
-I am calmly wild, and, vice-a-versa wildly calm.
+I am calmly wild, and, wildly calm.
 I very much enjoy spending time on my painting, time with the children that come to the house, as well as play soccer with them in the late afternoons.
 I also especially enjoy hiking and camping, and am usually ready to launch out on fresh adventures...

-I encourage curious volunteers to get out and meet the natives.
+It is a delight to get out to know the local people and customs, and soak up the love and culture of this community.
 The locals enjoy meeting outsiders: and as we live in a safe area, folks are generally out and about doing their visiting until about 8 p.m.
 And in mentioning this, please understand that this is a very rural, typical mountain community that wakes with the rooster's crow, and sleeps with the coming of the star-filled, quiet night.
 It gathers and chops firewood for cooking, keeps chickens, rides horses and mules to work, washes clothes by hand, build houses from hand-made adobes, and plants everything by hand without tractors.
 There are very few places to shop, and no restaurants.
-That being said, the are daily busses that come and go to the larger towns outide of these mountains.
-The bus rates are cheap, and I encourage volunteers to get out at last once to explore: or, get up further into the mountains to explore the forests and rivers.

 • What else ...